JTylerBoylan/sbmpo/README.md

 ### CMake 3.5

 ## Installation
-To install, clone this package into your workspace and use the provided build script
+To install, clone this package into your workspace and make inside the build folder.

 ```
 git clone https://github.com/JTylerBoylan/SBMPO.git
-cd SBMPO && ./build.sh
+cd ./SBMPO/build && make
 ```

 ## Creating your own model